rodemann/rodemann.github.io/index.md

 * De-biased Boosting from Complex Samples
 * Survey on Continual Learning (Literature research)
 * Bayesian Optimization - a Decision-Theoretic Perspective
+* Lipschitz-Regularization in Deep Learning
+* Horvitz-Thompson Estimation from Bayes-optimal Data

+If you are interested in one of those topics, please reach out an I will provide you with literature.